brianadams2337/acme-shop-flo/.changeset/rich-garlics-obey.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Improvements in End-to-End tests to make them more resilient to data changes.
+E2E: Implemented various improvements to our end-to-end tests, making them more adaptable to data changes and reducing the likelihood of false positives.
+This ensures the tests remain robust and reliable even as the data evolves.